Ludwig von Pastor: History of the Popes

+He was granted privileged access to the Secret Vatican Archives, and his history, largely based on hitherto unavailable original documents, superseded all previous histories of the popes in the period he covered, which runs from the Avignon Papacy of 1305 to Napoleon's entrance in Rome, 1799.
+He also investigated the archives of public and private libraries and archives in Italy and Europe, demonstrating an extraordinary capacity for work and rare sagacity in discovering interesting documents.

 Pastor decided to begin his work with the papacy of Pope Clement V (1305–1314) and the onset of the Avignon Papacy, so that he could concentrate his research on surviving documents.
 His dispassionate and frank papal history concentrated on individual popes rather than on the developments of papal institutions.
 Pastor's tomes span the pontificates of 56 popes, from Clement V to Pius VI.

-He combined the Roman Catholic sympathies necessary for dealing with such a life's work with painstaking scholarship and erudition.
-He was granted privileged access to the Secret Vatican Archives, and his history, largely based on hitherto unavailable original documents, superseded all previous histories of the popes in the period he covered, which runs from the Avignon Papacy of 1305 to Napoleon's entrance in Rome, 1799.